 The absorbent pad bonnet, which looks like a towel, is placed on a rotary floor.
 Thus, it spun over the carpet surface at 100 to 250 per minute.
 This action soaks the carpet fibres with the chemical solution and then picks it up with the soils afterwards.

 It is fast, simple, and inexpensive.

 It only cleans the top one-third of carpet fibres, incapable of reaching deeper down.

-Also, leaves dirt and chemicals at the bottom of the carpet fibres.
+Also, it leaves dirt and chemicals at the bottom of the carpet fibres.

 This method is similar to shampooing.
 Pour the cleaning foam into the carpet using a brush.
 Afterwards, the solution is left to dry for a couple of hours and then do the extraction using a vacuum.

 Apply a cleaning agent to suspend dirt and debris in the carpet.
-Whip into foam, and work into the carpet fibres with a special machine’s rotating brushes.
+Whip into foam, and work into the carpet fibres with a particular machine’s rotating brushes.

 Fast, simple to apply, and inexpensive.

 A small amount of moisture allows the fast drying of the carpet.

 Unable to achieve thorough soil extraction below the surface of the carpet.